 How to use the IVA-2 Rating Scales – CLICK HERE

-Once a test is administered, up to nine free parent, teacher, and self ADHD rating scales can be completed online.
+The IVA-2 Decision Support Software system provides the option to include up to nine FREE parent, teacher, and self ADHD rating scales that can be completed online.
 The rating scales are auto-scored, and summary data are confidentially downloaded to your computer.
-There is no identifying information on any client online.
-To maintain confidentiality, the IVA-2 automatically generates a unique random ID and password.
+There is no identifying information ever available for any client online.
+To maintain confidentiality, the IVA-2 automatically generates unique random ID, passwords and identifiers for each individual.
 The IVA-2 is a great time-saver for you and helps you to better serve your clients’ needs.
-Note: You must administer a test to access the rating scales.
+Note: You must administer a test to access the IVA ADHD rating scales.
 Click here to view samples of the questionnaire: Sample 1 Sample 2

 DSM-5 is a trademark of the American Psychiatric Association.